-- 4.2.1 Banks should furnish case-wise quarterly progress reports on frauds involving Rs.
-1.00 lakh and above in the format given in FMR 3 to the Central Office of RBI, Department of Banking Supervision as well as the concerned Regional Office of the Department of Banking Supervision under whose jurisdiction the bank's Head Office is situated, within 15 days of the end of the quarter to which they relate. - 4.2.2 In the case of frauds where there are no developments during a quarter, a list of such cases with a brief description including name of branch and date of reporting may be furnished in Part B of FMR 3.

-4.2.3 Banks which do not have any fraud involving Rs.
-1.00 lakh and above outstanding may submit a nil report.
+- 4.2.1 Banks should furnish case-wise quarterly progress reports on frauds involving ₹ 1 lakh and above in the soft copy format given in FMR - 3 to the Central Fraud Monitoring Cell RBI, Department of Banking Supervision as well as the concerned Regional Office of the Department of Banking Supervision/SSM under whose jurisdiction the bank's Head Office is situated, within 15 days of the end of the quarter to which they relate. - 4.2.2 In the case of frauds where there are no developments during a quarter, a list of such cases with a brief description including name of branch and date of reporting may be furnished in Part - B of FMR - 3. - 4.2.3 Banks which do not have any fraud involving ₹ 1 lakh and above outstanding may submit a nil report.